JohnTountas/Tountas-Business-Card/README.md

 # Hello Everyone,

-This business card shows my skills in programming:
+This a business card shows my skills in programming:

-You can check the Card HERE: https://tountascard.netlify.app/
+You can check the the Business Card HERE: https://tountascard.netlify.app/